 Let’s say you sign in to see a psychologist.
 Let’s also say your coworker sees the same therapist and notices your name on the sign in sheet.
 That coworker could reveal to colleagues that you’re seeking help from a behavioral health professional.

 In this fictitious scenario, negligence from the healthcare entity caused a breach in privacy.
 By blotting out the names or removing them from the list, healthcare providers can better protect their clients.
+This ensures that information should be disclosed only when appropriate and that sensitive information only on official documents is visible, minimizing the risk of public exposure.

 Many practices need to leave a HIPAA-compliant voicemail on patients’ phones.
 Voicemails help inform clients of upcoming appointments or that their test results are ready.